 OxyStrap is the only fitness tracker that provides real-time audio announcements of accurate heart rate, body temperature, and O2 saturation when one is on the move.
-No other fitness tracker provides O2 saturation, which is the level of oxygen in the body.
+While moving during physical activity, no other fitness tracker provides accurate O2 saturation, which is the level of oxygen in the body.
 Oxygen saturation is essential for both safety and performance.

 A leading physician on the OxyStrap development team, Dr. Ron Gertsch M.D., says, “It’s the most effective fitness tracker, and it provides all the data you need to enhance your performance results and your safety.
 It will alert you to dropping blood oxygen levels, rising body temperature, and extreme changes in heart rate, which are signals to stop physical activity.
 The OxyStrap will announce your data at a user-selected frequency, so there’s no need ever to stop, slow down, or take the focus off your activity to look at a display.”